 - Execute traffic control plans by placing, removing, covering and uncovering traffic control signs, cones,

 barricades, and other traffic control devices.
 Direct traffic when necessary.

 - Signal operators of construction equipment to facilitate alignment and movement of materials.

 - Using a rake or shovel, spread gravel and other construction materials over road surfaces, building or

 decreasing slopes or leveling asphalt to fine grade specifications.

-- Ensure worksite is organized and free of clutter, rubble and garbage.
+- Ensure the worksite is organized and free of clutter, rubble, and garbage.

 - Shovel materials into areas inaccessible to equipment, and compact mix using rakes and hand tampers.

 - Operate equipment, such as pneumatic hammers, vibrators, tampers, and skid steer when needed.

 - Other General Laborer and construction-related duties as required.